PySimpleGUI/PySimpleGUI/docs/index.md

 -  Linear programming instead of callbacks

  #### Lofty Goals
->
->

 >  Change Python

 The hope is not that ***this*** package will become part of the Python Standard Library.

-The hope is that Python will become ***the*** go-to language for creating GUI programs that run on Windows, Mac, and Linux for all levels of developer.
+The hope is that Python will become ***the*** go-to language for creating GUI programs that run on Windows, Mac, and Linux *for all levels of developer*.

 The hope is that beginners that are interested in graphic design will have an easy way to express themselves, right from the start of their Python experience.

-There is a gap in the Python GUI solution.
+There is a noticeable gap in the Python GUI solution.
 Fill that gap and who knows what will happen.

-Maybe there's no "there there".
-Or maybe simple GUI API will enable Python to dominate yet another computing discipline like it has so many others.
-I want to find out.
+Maybe there's no "there there".  ***Or*** maybe a simple GUI API will enable Python to dominate yet another computing discipline like it has so many others.
+This is my attempt to find out.

   -----